ml4ai/BioContext_annotator/README.md

 <br>First, cd into the server directory
 <br>Type the following into the terminal: ./start-server -postgres thumsi_context:thumsi_context@127.0.0.1:5432/thumsi_context_devel --console
 The format is user:password@host:port/dbname. <br>
 This will connect to the database and open a python terminal.
-We have to create the data tables, load the grounding dictionary, and load the papers.
+We now have to create the data tables, load the grounding dictionary, and load the papers.
 For this, copy the following three commands to the python console in order:
 <br> 1. self.provider._create_tables()
 <br> 2. self.provider._load_grounding_dictionaries()
 <br> 3. self.provider._load_all_papers()